 9. Remember social advertising is just part of the mix

 Early results of social advertising can be very addictive.
 When you merit instant returns from a small investment, there’s a temptation to believe it will always be that way.
 Mixing it up helps.

-However, don’t rely solely on your social presence.
-Traditional advertising, word of mouth and good old fashioned customer service are important too.
+However, don’t rely solely on your social media presence.
+Traditional advertising, branding, word of mouth and good old fashioned customer service are important too.
 When used together, they are a very powerful combination.